-In mapping, a Coordinate system is used to uniquely determine the position of a place with respect to the Earth's surface.
+In mapping, a \square Coordinate system is used to uniquely determine the position of a place with respect to the Earth's surface.

 Important: Resources.
-You will require the latest LTR version of LTR version of QGIS, plus the dataset georeferencing.zip.
+You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset georeferencing.zip which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

-- DEM10.tif (and auxiliary files) a digital elevation model in raster format; - Topographical\map\dominica.tif a (ungeoreferenced) raster map; - Topographic\map\hengelo.tif a (ungeoreferenced) raster map; - Control\points.csv a table with points collected via GPS; - Floodzones.gpkg vector data (polygons) of floodable areas; - Highways.gpk line vector layer; - Parish.gpkg vectors representing administrative boundaries (parish level); - Rivers.gpkg -line vector layer representing rivers.
+- DEM10.tif (and auxiliary files) a digital elevation model in raster format; - Topographical_map_dominica.tif a (ungeoreferenced) raster map; - Topographic_map_hengelo.tif a (ungeoreferenced) raster map; - Control_points.csv a table with points collected via GPS; - Floodzones.gpkg vector data (polygons) of floodable areas; - Highways.gpk line vector layer; - Parish.gpkg vectors representing administrative boundaries (parish level); - Rivers.gpkg -line vector layer representing rivers.

-Task 1 Define in your own words the difference between coordinate systems and planar coordinate systems.
+Task 1 Define in your own words the difference between \square coordinate systems and \square planar coordinate systems.

-The most widely used global coordinate system is the Geographic coordinate system.
+The most widely used global coordinate system is the \bigcirc Geographic coordinate system.
 It consists of lines of geographic latitude and longitude.
 Lines of equal latitude are called parallels.
 They form circles on the surface of the ellipsoid.
 Lines of equal longitude are called meridians and form ellipses (meridian ellipses) on the ellipsoid.

 Geographic coordinate systems use latitude and longitude to describe a position on the Earth's surface.
 Latitude is zero on the Equator and increases towards both poles to 90N and 90S.
 Latitude is positive on the northern hemisphere and negative on the South hemisphere.
-Longitude is measured from the meridian of Greenwich where it is zero, and it increases eastwards up to 180~(180E), and westwards up to 180~(180W).
+Longitude is measured from the meridian of Greenwich where it is zero, and it increases eastwards up to 180 (180E), and westwards up to 180 (180W).
 Longitude is positive towards the East and negative towards the West.